 Most marketers invest in content development as a means to attract and retain clearly defined audiences, build brand trust, and ultimately to generate more qualified leads and drive profitable customer acquisition.
 This means that most content marketing efforts are measured by the volume of visits, leads, and customers they help to generate.

-So why is that a recent study by Content Marketing Institute and Marketing Profs showed that only 20% of B2B Content Marketers rated their overall content marketing approach as “Very Successful”?
+So why is it that a recent study by Content Marketing Institute and Marketing Profs showed that only 20% of B2B Content Marketers rated their overall content marketing approach as “Very Successful”?

-It may be tied to a lack of clearly defined goals and a documented strategy.
+The answer may be tied to a lack of clearly defined goals and a documented strategy.
 According to research by CoSchedule, marketers who set goals were 429% more likely to report success than those who did not.

-Here’s how you can define your own goals and develop a documented content promotion plan:
+Here’s how you can define your own goals and develop a documented content promotion plan.

 In order for the marketing team to demonstrate the value that it brings to your company or organization, all marketing efforts—not just content creation—should begin with an alignment to business objectives.